The average hourly pay for a Medical Assistant Instructor is $19.90.

 A medical assistant instructor helps students learn the skills needed to obtain a medical assistant certification.
 The instructor works in a classroom to teach a curriculum that coincides with national and state requirements, as well as institutional policies.
 A medical assistant instructor must be innovative, as well as able to edit their curriculum in response to their own observations and input from students and others.
 Interpersonal skills are a must, as the medical assistant instructor work…Read more

 Medical Assistant Instructor Tasks

-Evaluate the performance of students regarding achievements in curriculum and activities and make necessary provisions to meet learning needs.
+- Evaluate the performance of students regarding achievements in curriculum and activities and make necessary provisions to meet learning needs.

-Deliver pre-planned instructional material to achieve specific objectives based upon student need and established curriculum.
+- Deliver pre-planned instructional material to achieve specific objectives based upon student need and established curriculum.